 Do Wear Gloves

 Even if your hands appear clean, when you handle art without gloves, you risk leaving behind dirt, grease or fingerprints that could potentially damage the piece.
-Using gloves offers a better grip and keeps your fine art in tip-top condition.
+Using protective gloves offers a better grip and keeps your fine art in tip-top condition.

 Do Use the Right Packaging